She’s voted in every election since 1940. A pandemic wasn’t going to stop her this year.

 She also criticized the president for playing down the pandemic.

-“We have a president who is in the grips of this, who knows he’s very sick, and as soon as he got back to the White House… he took his mask off,” she said, adding that she hopes the image of her PPE gear will encourage others to take precautions to curb the spread of the coronavirus.
+“We have a president who is in the grips of this, who knows he’s very sick, and as soon as he got back to the White House … he took his mask off,” she said, adding that she hopes the image of her PPE gear will encourage others to take precautions to curb the spread of the coronavirus.

 ‘Epidemiologists just wanna vomit’: Doctors disturbed after Trump removes his mask at the White House